tucommenceapousser/php-remote-storage/DEVELOPMENT.md

 * non-secure HTTP cookies are allowed;
 * `X-SendFile` will not be used;

+Development can be enabled in the configuration file `config/server.yaml`:

+    ServerMode: development

 Make sure you do not enable this in production or test environments!

 # Testing